Einhorn's hedge fund adds positions in Micron and BP

 Micron on Wednesday was trading at $23.48.

-Einhorn credited Micron, Apple Inc (AAPL.O), General Motors Co (GM.N) and the Japanese yen for helping Greenlight gain 19.5 percent last year.
+Einhorn credited Micron, Apple Inc, General Motors Co and the Japanese yen for helping Greenlight gain 19.5 percent last year.

 The average hedge fund gained 9 percent in 2013, according to research firm HFR, while the S&P 500, the benchmark equities index, gained 32.4 percent.